 Table 6 lists the weights from each input unit to the output unit that are acquired after training with each learning rule.
-For the Hebb rule, this involved 5 epochs of training using a learning rate $\epsilon = 0.1$.
+For the Hebb rule, this involved five epochs of training using a learning rate $\epsilon = 0.1$ .
 The resulting weights are equal to 0.5 (the number of epochs times the learning rate) times the number of training items in which the letter is present and the vowel is /I/, minus the number of items in which the letter is present and the vowel is /i/.
-Specifically, the letters L and M occur once with /I/ and once with /i/, so their weight is 0; the letters I and N occur five times with /I/ and five time with /i/, so their weights are also 0.
-Final E and final T have the largest magnitude weights; E is strongly positive because it occurs four times with /I/ and only once with /I/.
-F is weakly positive since it occurs once with /I/, and D, H and onset T are weakly negative since each occurs once with /I/.
-P is moderately positive, since it occurs twice with /I/-once in PINE and once in PINT.
+Specifically, the letters L and M occur once with /I/ and once with /i/, so their weights are 0; the letters I and N occur five times with /1/ and five times with /i/, so their weights are also 0.
+Final E and final T have the largest magnitude weights; E is strongly positive because it occurs four times with /I/ and never with /i/, and T is strongly negative because it occurs five times with /i/ and only once with /I/.
+F is weakly positive because it occurs once with /I/, and D, H, and onset T are weakly negative because each occurs once with /i/.
+P is moderately positive, because it occurs twice with /I/--once in PINE and once in PINT.
 Thus, these weights directly reflect the co-occurrences of letters and phonemes.